Principles

 Smell is the unfinished sense.

 Vision, audio, and touch have software substrates.
-Olfaction does not.
+Olfaction still does not have one for lived memory.
 The substrate is the company.

 02